EC-Council · CEH

 The CEH certification is one of the most widely recognized offensive security credentials globally, directly qualifying holders for roles such as penetration tester, security analyst, cybersecurity engineer, SOC analyst, security consultant, and information security manager.
 Salary data from PayScale and Glassdoor indicates CEH-certified professionals earn an average base salary ranging from approximately $86,000 to over $147,000 in the United States, with penetration testers typically earning $95,000–$145,000 and information security managers reaching $90,000–$175,000.
 CEH holders who transition from network administration roles report salary increases of up to 54% according to EC-Council data.
 The certification's inclusion on the U.S. Department of Defense Approved Baseline Certifications list (DoD 8570/8140) makes it a mandatory or strongly preferred credential for government, military, and defense contractor positions — an advantage not shared by many competing certifications.
 Compared to alternatives like CompTIA PenTest+ (entry-level) or OSCP (more hands-on/advanced), CEH occupies a well-recognized middle ground that balances breadth of knowledge with industry name recognition, making it particularly effective for professionals entering or advancing within offensive security who need a credential that resonates with HR and hiring managers across both the public and private sectors.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 594 questions.

 Explanation